luis-chemeng/aua4gro/README.md

 ## Citation

 Please cite this work as: Castro-Anaya, L., Gomez, S.Y., Orozco, G..
 Comprehensive automated routine implementation, validation, and benchmark of the anisotropic force field (AUA4) using Python and GROMACS.
 XXXX.

+## License

+This project is licensed under the terms of the GNU General Public License v3.0 (GPU GPLv3).